veloper/zeusd/README.md

 3. Commit your changes and specs (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+* Zeusd is released under the New BSD license. http://dan.doezema.com/licenses/new-bsd/